clovemedia/i_ching/README.md

 # i_ching
 I Ching Wilhelm Baynes Translation

+To view as a web page go to [https://clovemedia.github.io/i_ching/](https://clovemedia.github.io/i_ching/)

 ## Introduction

 The I Ching or Book of Changes is an ancient Chinese book with a number of